Central Atlas Tamazight: Vocabulary

 The first few (1–3 in Ayt Ayache and Ayt Ndhir) cardinal numerals have native Berber and borrowed Arabic forms.
 All higher cardinals are borrowed from Arabic, consistent with the linguistic universals that the numbers 1–3 are much more likely to be retained, and that a borrowed number generally implies that numbers greater than it are also borrowed.
-The retention of one is also motivated by the fact that Berber languages near-universally use unity as a determiner.
+The retention of one is also motivated by the fact that Berber languages nearly universally use unity as a determiner.

-Central Atlas Tamazight uses a bipartite negative construction (e.g. /uriffiɣ ʃa/ 'he did not go out') which apparently was modeled after proximate Arabic varieties, in a common development known as Jespersen's Cycle.
-It is present in multiple Berber varieties, and is argued to have originated in neighboring Arabic and been adopted by contact.
+Central Atlas Tamazight uses a bipartite negative construction (e.g. /uriffiɣ ʃa/ 'he did not go out'), which was apparently modelled after proximate |Arabic varieties, in a common development known as Jespersen's Cycle.
+It is present in multiple Berber varieties and is argued to have originated in neighbouring Arabic varieties and to have been adopted by contact.